DimosMellios/DarkShotLearning/README.md

     Note:
-     From top to bottom the difficulty/hours of labelling the datasets increased Each dataset has different results for the models
+     From top to bottom the difficulty/hours of labelling the datasets increased Most of the changes are in the drug categories Each dataset has different results for the models

 You can download the full dataset from: